wschreyer/PENTrack/README.md

 ### Particle sources

 Particle sources can be defined using STL files or manual parameter ranges.
-Particle spectra and velocity distributions can also be conviniently defined in the configuration file.
+Particle spectra and velocity distributions can also be conveniently defined in the configuration file.

 Limitations